BlaiseTara/Infinite-Image-Generator/README.md

 along with Numpy and SciPy.

 Basically just run the python file, and watch it generate.
-If it finds anything, it will pause until you press any key.
+If it finds anything, it will pause until you press the space bar.

 # Settings
 By default I have it setup to generate a Black and White, 16x16 image.